fossasia/eventyay-tickets/doc/developer/index.rst

 You want to contribute?
 That's great, we love contributions!
 Being an open source project, pretalx will thrive if it receives regular contributions from the community.
-Everyone is able to contribute, and contributions can be basically anything: Code, Documentation, Translations, Graphics, Feedback etc.
+Everyone is able to contribute, and contributions come in many
+forms: Code, Documentation, Translations, Graphics, Feedback ….
 We appreciate them highly!

 This part of the documentation tries to give you some information that you